Ehenryz/Portfolio-SQL-Queries-/README.md

 * Which countries are Rockbuster customers based in?
 * Where are customers with a high lifetime value based?
 * Do sales figures vary between geographic regions?
+#Data
+Rockbuster Dataset (_is a mock dataset created by CareerFoundry for use in this project_)